 Healthy food swaps are a great way to still eat the foods you enjoy, while making your diet instantly better for you.
 For instance, swapping fruit juice with whole fruit immediately ensures you’re eating less sugar and more fibre, and swapping full cream cheese with cottage cheese cuts the fat and calories in half!
 Healthy food swaps ensure that you’re choosing healthier, more nutritious foods over unhealthier versions which are often loaded with unnecessary, fat, sugar and calories.

 Try these healthy food swaps for brunch and feel satisfied for the rest of the day:

-Why?
 If you’re following a healthy eating plan, you don’t have to skip waffles altogether, simply choose a healthier option.
-Make your waffles using a low-sugar or sugar free recipe, hold off on the syrup and use a smaller amount of honey, and top them with low-sugar fruits such as berries, which are also high in antioxidants.
-Also skip the whipped cream, bacon and switch the sugary orange juice with a Flying fish CHILL LITE and you’ll save a whopping 409 calories which is a meal on it’s own!
+Make your waffles using a low-sugar or sugar-free recipe, hold off on the syrup and use a smaller amount of honey, and top them with low-sugar fruits such as berries, which are also high in antioxidants.
+Also skip the whipped cream, bacon and switch the sugary orange juice with a Flying fish CHILL LITE and you’ll save a whopping 409 calories which is a meal on its own!